List of tallest buildings in Chicago: 1900s–1930s

 Following a pause in development during World War I, a larger construction boom took place in the 1920s until the early 1930s.
 Limited wartime construction created supply shortages in the city, and rent levels rose in response by around 100 percent between 1919 and 1924.
 This level of potential profits encouraged an explosion of new building projects in the city.
 The 1892 height limit was relaxed in 1920 to 260 feet (79 m), and in 1923, Chicago passed its first comprehensive zoning ordinance, permitting taller towers, but with more controls on overall volumes.

-One of the first new skyscrapers of this boom was the Wrigley Building, briefly Chicago's tallest building from 1922 to 1924.
+One of the first new skyscrapers of this boom was the Wrigley Building, which was Chicago's tallest building from 1922 to 1924.
 It was the first major office building north of the Chicago River.
-The Wrigley Building was surpassed by the Chicago Temple Building in 1924.
-Besides as an office, the Temple Building was also used as the congregation of the First United Methodist Church of Chicago.
+In 1924, the Wrigley Building was surpassed in height by the first skyscraper in Chicago to exceed 150 m, the Chicago Temple Building.
+Besides as an office, the Chicago Temple Building was also used as the congregation of the First United Methodist Church of Chicago.
 The Morrison Hotel became the tallest hotel building in the world when it was built in 1925.
 The tower is an expansion to the existing Morrison's hotel, and it was the first building outside of New York City to have over 40 stories.
 Significant additions include the Pittsfield Building (1927), the Carbide & Carbon Building (1928), and the Palmolive Building (1929), all incorporating architectural features of the Art Deco style.
 Another mixed-use building was the Civic Opera Building, which in addition to office space, housed a 3,563-seat opera house, which serves as the permanent home of the Lyric Opera of Chicago.

 While shorter than the aforementioned buildings, the Tribune Tower is one of this period's most famous skyscrapers.
 The tower emerged from a design competition held by the Tribune Company in 1922 to celebrate its 75th anniversary.
 The Tribune newspaper, one of the largest in the world at the time, used the competition to build a loyal following amongst its readership and generate free publicity.
 The final design was decided by competition panel mainly made up of the company's appointees, who chose John Howells and Raymond Hood's design.
 The resulting tower was a conservative Gothic design; controversy about the decision broke out almost immediately.
 Architect Louis Sullivan criticized the chosen design as being derivative of the Woolworth Tower.
 Regardless of its critics, the Tribune received as many as 20,000 visitors to its observation gallery when it opened in 1925.
 The unbuilt second-place entry in the competition, a more simplified stepped-back design by Eliel Saarinen, also proved highly influential.